 She sighed grumpily and stood from the table where she was sitting to pace the room, wondering what she was missing at the Burrow.
 From the couch, Crookshanks watched her wearily, used to his master’s turns of moods, but not feeling inclined to handle her ranting.
 He, for one, was fine staying at Hogwarts and seemed to think of it as time to catch up on sleep.

 “I’m so frustrated,” Hermione muttered, running her hands through her bushy hair.
 “I’m just so frustrated…”

-“Thanks a lot,” Hermione drawled sarcastically, narrowing her eyes at her cat.
-Crookshanks continued to ignore her and Hermione went back to pacing.
+“Thanks a lot,” Hermione said sarcastically, narrowing her eyes at her cat.
+Crookshanks continued to ignore her, and Hermione went back to pacing.

 Harry and Ron would let me know if they had made any progress with the Horcruxes, she thought confidently.
 They know I can help.
 They wouldn’t do anything without me.

 The war had been looming closer and closer every day that their search for the Horcruxes continued.
 Hermione was constantly wondering when the actual battles would begin and whether or not she was even ready to participate in them.
 She couldn’t seem to sleep at night, spending hours lying awake instead, wondering how she could best train herself for what was to come.
 Did she know enough spells?
 Was she ready to kill someone if it came down to that?
 Could she really defend herself against Death Eaters?